neurospin-projects/2022_cambroise_surfaugment/README.md

 respectively.
 By default, `joint_elbo` is selected.

-Perform the proposed Digital Avatars Aanalysis (DAA) on HBN by running the following commands in a shell:
+By running the following commands in a shell, you will train three self supervised scnns els with the three proposed combinations of augmentations, two supervised scnns (on on age and the other on sex) and evaluate them for age prediction on BHB external set:

 ```
 cd experiments